TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 12/John 12.44.md

 ---

-And Jesus cried and said, He that believeth on me, believeth not on me, but on him that sent me.
+Jesus cried out and said, "Whoever believes in me, believes not in me, but in him who sent me.